Secret-Computer-ID/Infinity-OS/README.md

 _🚀 Flexibility and Personalization: Customize InfinityOS to suit your needs and style.
 With a variety of customization options, you can make this operating system truly yours._

-### Join us
+### This is Coming Soon Project, Estimated Time to Finalizing is 15th October 2026

-### Get ready for a limitless experience with InfinityOS.
-What are you waiting for?
-Be the first to try InfinityOS when it launches and experience the revolution in computing!
+### Get ready for a limitless experience with InfinityOS 🔥